Pregnancy is a difficult journey to navigate alone. It comes with a lot of responsibilities, some of which may require a helping hand.

 Can a pregnant woman apply for a student visa in Canada?

-A woman’s pregnancy cannot disqualify her from applying for a Canadian visa except if it’s dangerous.
+A woman’s pregnancy cannot disqualify her from applying for a Canadian student visa except if it’s dangerous.

 However, you need to have a letter of acceptance from a designated learning institute.